LayerManager/layman/doc/env-settings.md

 Client ID of Layman's Test Client registered as OAuth2 provider at Liferay instance.

 ### OAUTH2_LIFERAY_CLIENT&lt;n&gt;_ID
 Client ID of another Layman's client registered as OAuth2 provider at Liferay instance.
-The **&lt;n&gt;** must be integer starting from `1`.
-In case of more clients other than LTC, list of **&lt;n&gt;**s must be uninterrupted series of integers.
+The **n** must be integer starting from `1`.
+In case of more clients other than LTC, list of **n**s must be uninterrupted series of integers.

 ### OAUTH2_LIFERAY_SECRET
 Client secret of Layman's Test Client registered as OAuth2 provider at Liferay instance.